bsolomon1124/misc/azure/azure_notes.md

 - Combined probability of failure is higher than the individual SLA values if applications are dependent
 - Example: 99.95 % (SLA 1) × 99.99 % (SLA 2) = 99.94 % (Composite SLA)

-**Application SLA**: an SLA created by you the developer in the interest of setting a performance target for your application
+**Application SLA**: an SLA created by you the developer in the interest of setting a performance target for your application.

 **Resiliency**: the ability of a system to recover from failures and continue to function.